Eshlyn greets you

 She gave me a long, unreadable look before sighing.
 “Thirty-seven, and I’ll throw in a free minor healing salve.”

 I could probably push for more, but I wasn’t exactly in a position to be picky, and attempting to sell it elsewhere sounded like a real chore.
-“Deal,” I said, unhooking my pack before pulling out a tightly bundled cloth filled with fresh fruit and nuts.
-I had already eaten my fill, and more was only a half-day walk down the river.
+Besides, I’d already eaten my fill, and more was only a half-day walk down the river.
+“Deal,” I agreed.
+Thanks, Dent.

 Selene reached for a small coin pouch, carefully counting out thirty-seven silver pieces before setting them on the counter.
 The coins clinked softly, an oddly grounding sound in a place filled with ghosts.
 She pushed a small glass jar of healing salve toward me as well.
 “I hope it comes in handy for when your overly generous druid isn’t around.”

 I slid the coins into my belt pouch and picked up the salve, tucking it into my bag.
-“Pleasure doing business with you, as always.”
+“Pleasure doing business with ya, as always.”

 Selene gave me a knowing smile.
 “Try not to get into too much trouble, Remy.”